 - History: PCNS was founded in 1915, by Farran Zerbe and a group of San Francisco collectors, when Zerbe came West to supervise the U.S. Mint Exhibit at the Panama-Pacific International Exposition.
 PCNS hosted the ANA Convention in San Francisco that same year.
-At that time, there were no other coin organizations west of the Mississippi.
-Now in our second century, PCNS continues to be a gathering place for studious numismatists in the San Francisco Bay Area.
+At that time, there were no other coin organizations in the American West.
+PCNS continues to be a gathering place for studious numismatists in the San Francisco Bay Area.

 - Meetings: Our regular monthly meetings in San Francisco feature presentations on numismatic topics ranging from US coins, tokens, and medals to Ancient, Medieval, and Modern World coinage, currency, and exonumia.

-- Research & Publishing: PCNS has sponsored an annual Papers contest for numismatic writers for several decades, publishing the submissions to our members.
-PCNS Papers can now be read on this website:
+- Research & Publishing: PCNS has sponsored an annual Papers contest for numismatic writers for several decades, publishing the submissions to our members and on this website:

 - Membership: Members receive meeting invitations, programs, medals, and copies of our publications.
-Many of the most illustrious names in numismatics have been members of the Society.
+Many illustrious numismatists have been PCNS members.
 Consider adding your name to that list.

 We invite you to take part in the traditions of the first numismatic group of the American West!

 All persons with an interest in numismatics are invited!

-PCNS meetings include an educational program about some area of numismatics.
+PCNS monthly meetings include an educational program about some area of numismatics.
 Members should consult The Bulletin for meeting details.
-The Bulletin is emailed to members, and then posted here as a PDF a few days before each meeting.
+The Bulletin is emailed to members, and then posted here as a PDF several days before each meeting.